 This hotel is iconic in Hollywood.
-It was the home of the very first Academy Awards and even had Marilyn Monroe call it home for a point in time.
+It was the home of the very first Academy Awards and was even home to Marilyn Monroe at one point in time.
 This is a central hub for the festival and within walking distance of all of the theatres.
 However, staying here can be expensive and since it is the hub and one of the venues for the festival it does book up incredibly fast.
 If you want to read my review of my experience staying at the Hollywood Roosevelt you can find that post here.

 This hotel is located in the heart of the Hollywood and Highland Center and is even closer to all of the theatres than the Roosevelt.
-There is even a direct entrance to the hotel on the second level of the Hollywood and Highland shopping center meaning that you don’t have to get back on Hollywood Boulevard to return to the hotel after a screening at the Chinese Theatre.
-I’m in a Facebook group for TCM Festival goers and this hotel is raved about!
+There is even a direct entrance to the hotel on the second level of the Hollywood and Highland Center meaning that you don’t have to get back on Hollywood Boulevard to return to the hotel after a screening at the Chinese Theatre.
+I’m in a Facebook group for TCM Festival-goers and this hotel is raved about!

 Magic Castle Hotel

 There is a really cool perk that comes with staying at this hotel.
 It gives you access to the exclusive Magic Castle which is one of the hardest places in LA to get into.
 The Magic Castle is an incredible place to see magic and enjoy a really special evening.
 I will never forget my time there.
 The hotel is located on Franklin behind the Chinese Theatre so it is still within a good walking distance of the theatres.

 Holiday Inn Express

 This hotel is a further walk than the others but will most likely be a more affordable option.
 I don’t have any experience myself with this hotel so I would encourage you to check Yelp reviews.